ramosian-glider/syzkaller/docs/syscall_descriptions_syntax.md

 "breaks_returns": ignore return values of all subsequent calls in the program in fallback feedback (can't be trusted).
 "no_generate": do not try to generate this syscall, i.e. use only seed descriptions to produce it.
 "no_minimize": do not modify instances of this syscall when trying to minimize a crashing program.
+"noany": do not generate 'any' values for this syscall's arguments.
 "fsck": the content of the compressed buffer argument for this syscall is a file system and the
     string argument is a fsck-like command that will be called to verify the filesystem "remote_cover": wait longer to collect remote coverage for this call.